Using Security Health Analytics

 This page explains how to manage Security Health Analytics findings using Security Command Center.

-Findings from Security Health Analytics detectors are searchable in the Security Command Center dashboard and using the Security Command Center API.
+Findings from Security Health Analytics detectors are searchable in the Google Cloud console, using the Security Command Center API, and, if you are using the Enterprise tier of Security Command Center, in the Security Operations console.

 Enable and disable detectors

-The following Security Health Analytics detectors are not enabled by default:
+The following Security Health Analytics detectors for Google Cloud are disabled by default:

 • BIGQUERY_TABLE_CMEK_DISABLED